-Phyllis Sun is a Managing Economist in the Environment and Product Liability Practice at Bates White.
+Phyllis Sun is a Manager in the Mass Torts Practice at Bates White.
 She specializes in statistical analysis and modeling and has worked on matters involving product liability and intellectual property.
 Dr. Sun has conducted quantitative analysis in support of expert testimony and settlement negotiations involving asbestos liability forecasting and trust distribution procedures.
 She has helped develop and implement the Bates White Incidence Model, the firm’s proprietary method of asbestos liability forecasting.
 Dr. Sun also has experience estimating models of strategic firm behavior and consumer demand.

 - Supported testifying expert in asbestos liability valuation on behalf of Garlock Sealing Technologies in its bankruptcy proceedings In re Garlock Sealing Technologies, LLC.
 Supported efforts in forecasting trust payments under alternative scenarios for settlement negotiations.
 Spearheaded the launch of an online calculator that assists potential claimants in estimating their expected trust settlements.